hankyusa/UNM-AI-Notes/CS427_AI_Notes.md

 #### Alpha-Beta Pruning

+- $\alpha=$ best already explored option along path to the root for maximizer
+- $\beta=$ best already explored option along path to the root for minimizer
-- Initialize $\alpha = -\infty$ and $\beta = +\infty$.
+- Every time a node is expanded it will get its initial $\alpha$ and $\beta$ from it's parent.
+The root starts with $\alpha = -\infty$ and $\beta = +\infty$.
-- When expanding a max node, we adjust $\alpha$ up to the values of the min children.
+- When expanding a max node, we adjust its $\alpha$ up to the values of the children.
 If we come across a child with value $\geq \beta$, then we set this max node to that value.
-Otherwise, set this max node to the highest value of its min children.
+Otherwise, set this max node to the highest value of its children.
-- When expanding a min node, we adjust $\beta$ down to the values of the max children.
+- When expanding a min node, we adjust its $\beta$ down to the values of the children.
 If we come across a child with value $\leq \alpha$, then we set this min node to that value.
-Otherwise, set this min node to the lowest value of its max children.
+Otherwise, set this min node to the lowest value of its children.

 ### Expectimax Search